iluvgirlswithglasses/linux-desktop-gremlin/README.md

 - If you leave them bored for a while (a random time between `MinEmoteTriggerMinutes` and `MaxEmoteTriggerMinutes`), they will suddenly play a special emote (with sound!) all by themselves 😙😙.
 - The emote will last for the number of milliseconds set in `EmoteDuration`.
   - *(Note: For now, this duration only affects the animation, not the sound effect, sorry 😢.)*

+## How to Enable or Disable the System Tray

+This program's systray is disabled by default, and you won't lose any functionality by disabling the systray either.
+However, if you need it, you might enable it by modifying the `Systray` field in `./config.json` to `true`.

 # Stay Tuned! 🚀